odys-z/odys-z.github.io/sphinx/notes/dev-op/survey.rst

 The Take Aways
 ==============

-* An imaginary data community (baring data sharing in mind)
+* *The concept is an imaginary data community (baring data sharing in mind)*

 Users (developers) are intended to publish their results to be reused somewhere else, which behaviour is verified in the open source community.
-Another stronger evidence has already being exist for a long time, the imaginary political community.
+Another stronger evidence is, has already being exist for a long time, the imaginary political community.
 The platform provides some basic modules and runtime environment for a limited industrial section, helping them to standardize and scale-up, by building applications on a common data sharing platform.